 This performance captured on 16mm film became a liminal space, where stories collide to take on new forms of kinship.
 A collective acknowledgement of intangible moments, fragments and histories that people carry with them.The resulting 16mm film “I feel like doing this” was hand-processed using ecological formula.

 “Evoking our subconscious to arrive to a home that is ephemeral and infinite in its temporality.”

 “An endless walk.
 A notation of the sole.
 This wandering tale of potentials and encounters that imbue an intangible essence.
 Something with edges and ambivalence – hidden, cyclical and binding, where the Estate is a collection pot of cultural inheritance”

-The work considers notions of the permissible – what is permissible, what allows the permission to be reformed by someone else.
-The encounter and navigation of edges, of one holding space for someone else.
-Who gets permission to speak on someone else’s behalf.
+The work considers notions of the permissible – what is permissible and what allows the permission to be reformed by someone else.
+How to encounter and navigate edges, of one holding space for someone else.
+Who gets the permission to speak on someone else’s behalf.

 The work emerges from Fourthland’s collaborations with people on Wenlock Barn Estate over 9 summers as part of a wider project Land and People.